locationtech/geogig/docs/_sources/repo/partialcloning.txt

 	$log --online Roads1
 	a76c6550cd45d84df09088f6efdd6747c3755643 Added Roads3

 Looking at the corresponding history figure above you can see that the specified path was, however, not affected by that commit in the original repo.
 The very first commit, with the *Added Roads1* message, was the one that added the specified path.
-Since that commit is beyond the reach of the shallow clone, it is included as part of the changes introduced by the first commit of that shallow clone, assumming that, for that repository, there was nothing in stored before that commit.
+Since that commit is beyond the reach of the shallow clone it is included as part of the changes introduced by the first commit of that shallow clone, assuming that, for that repository, there was nothing stored before that commit.

-Notice that GeoGig cannot modify the commit messages to actually reflect the situation in this part of the repository history, and the messages do not actually reflect the changes that are reported by the ``log`` command.
+Note that GeoGig cannot modify the commit messages to actually reflect the situation in this part of the repository history and the messages do not actually reflect the changes that are reported by the ``log`` command.

 Extending the depth of a shallow clone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If anytime you want to turn your shallow clone into a regular one that contains all the history from the original repository, you can do it by calling the ``fetch`` command with the ``--full-depth`` switch.
+If, any time you want to turn your shallow clone into a regular clone that contains all the history from the original repository, you can do it by calling the ``fetch`` command with the ``--full-depth`` switch.

 ::

 	$geogig fetch origin --full-depth

-That will get not only the new commits that might exist in the remote repository, but also the full history.
+This will get not only the new commits that might exist in the remote repository, but also the full history.

-to extend the shallow clone up to a certain number of commits, but not to its full history, a given depth can be specified using the ``--depth`` parameter.
+To extend the shallow clone up to a certain number of commits, but not to its full history, a given depth can be specified using the ``--depth`` parameter.

-For example, if the shallow clone has a depth of 2, the following call will turn it into a repository with a depth of 3:
+For example, if the shallow clone has a depth of 2, the following call will turn it into a repository with a depth of 3.

 ::